WonderingGodling/My-Mind-Space/src/site/notes/Explicitly Showcased/People/Special Ones/Roo/STOWAWAY SLUT (FREE).md

 ### Likes

+Roo, Like Many, Really Likes True Crime Documentaries; I Wouldnt Call It An Obsession But Its Noticable Obviously A Bratz Fan

 #### Loves

 ##### The Hots
 Roo Said To Include Everything So I Cant Forget To Mention Their Insane Thirst For Godzilla, Mothra, Ghost Face, Your Mom, Cthulu, They Would Fuck A Werewolf, They Wouldnt Fuck A Really Big Dog (Consent Is Important)
+Also **Major** Piss Kink

+### Dislikes

+Apparently They D0 Not Like Dolls, I Will Keep- I Dont Need To Keep That In Mind, Its Written Down Now

+#### Hates

 #### Roo's Shirt
 Tokyo Ghoul, Cute Other Stuff I'll Write Later